Sparse Coding with Multi-Layer Decoders using Variance Regularization: Experimental Setup

 \subsection{Inference and Training}

 We determine all hyperparameter values through grid search.
-Full training details can be found in the Appendix \ref{training-details}.
+Full training details can be found in Appendix \ref{training-details}.

-\textbf{Inference~~} The codes $\mathbf{z}$ are restricted to be non-negative as described in section \ref{ISTA-FISTA}.
-The dimension of the latent codes in our MNIST experiments is $l=128$ and it is $l=256$ for experiments with ImageNet patches.
-The batch size is set to 250 which we find sufficiently large for the regularization term on the variance of each latent component in VDL in (\ref{reg-obj}).
+\textbf{Inference~~} The codes $\displaystyle \mZ$ are restricted to be non-negative as described in section \ref{ISTA-FISTA}.
+The dimension of the latent codes in our MNIST experiments is $l=128$ and in experiments with ImageNet patches it is $l=256$.
+The batch size is set to 250 which we find sufficiently large for the regularization term on the variance of each latent component in (\ref{reg-obj}) for VDL and VDL-NL models.
 We set the maximum number of FISTA iterations $K$ to $200$ which we find sufficient for good reconstructions.

 \textbf{Autoencoders Training~~} We train models for a maximum of 200 epochs in MNIST experiments and for 100 epochs in experiments with natural image patches.
-We apply early stopping and save the autoencoder which outputs codes with the lowest average energy measured on the validation set.\footnote{As a reminder, codes are computed using amortized inference with the encoder during validation.} In SDL and SDL-NL experiments, we fix the $l_2$ norms of the columns in the decoders' fully connected layers $W$, $W_1$, and $W_2$ to be equal to $1$.
-We add weight decay to the bias term $b_1$ in both SDL-NL and VDL-NL models as well as to the bias term $b$ in the LISTA encoder to prevent their norms from inflating arbitrarily.
+We apply early stopping and save the autoencoder which outputs codes with the lowest average energy measured on the validation set.\footnote{As a reminder, codes are computed using amortized inference with the encoder during validation.} In SDL and SDL-NL experiments, we fix the $l_2$ norms of the columns in the decoders' fully connected layers $\displaystyle \mW$, $\displaystyle \mW_1$, and $\displaystyle \mW_2$ to be equal to $1$.
+We add weight decay to the bias term $\displaystyle \vb_1$ in models with non-linear decoder as well as to the bias term $\displaystyle \vb$ in LISTA encoders to prevent their norms from inflating arbitrarily.

-\textbf{Implementation and Hardware~~} Our PyTorch implementation is available on GitHub at \href{https://github.com/kevtimova/deep-sparse}{https://github.com/kevtimova/deep-sparse}.
+\textbf{Implementation and Hardware~~} Our PyTorch implementation is available on GitHub at \url{https://github.com/kevtimova/deep-sparse}.
 We train our models on one NVIDIA RTX 8000 GPU card and all our experiments take less than 24 hours to run.